 In order to increase the computational efficiency of the model, symmetry conditions are introduced.
 For this purpose symmetry planes parallel to x-y and y-z planes are introduced and one quarter of the entire cold bend pipe is simulated.
 As the first step of the simulations, internal pressure is applied on the inner surfaces of the pipe wall.
 In the parametric studies of the effect of internal pressure, the pressure value is varied between 1.93 MPa and 7.72 MPa which correspond to 20% SMYS and 80% SMYS hoop stress respectively.
 In the next step of the simulations a displacement load of 298.99 mm is applied to the loading pin in x-direction causing the closing mode bending stresses and increasing the initial curvature of the cold bend.

 Specific aim 2.2: Developing a generalized model to predict the tensile failure of cold bent pipes

+The finite element simulations showed that the failure of a cold bent pipe at the tension side is limited to load cases with internal pressure.
+Furthermore the amount of internal pressure is a decisive factor for the failure mode.
+In order to define a failure criterion, the variation of the equivalent plastic strain with respect to applied curvature is plotted for different levels of internal pressure.
+These plots have revealed that starting from a certain level of internal pressure, the equivalent plastic strain at the compression side stays below 40% whereas the equivalent plastic strain at the tension side starts to exceed 40%.
+This internal pressure level is denoted as transition pressure in this text and can slightly change with respect to the steel grade of the pipe.
+Also for internal pressure levels below the transition pressure, the equivalent plastic strain at the compression side can exceed 40% whereas at the tension side it stays below 40%.

 References